KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 - rejects hierarchical legitimacy as metaphysically binding,
 - and treats coherence rather than imposed power as the basis of lawful relation.

-The doubled “a” is intentional and does not denote intensification.
+The doubled "a" is intentional and does not denote intensification.
 It marks structural removal from the authority–opposition axis itself rather than opposition to authority.

 ---

 ## Anti- Prefix Restriction

-The prefix “anti-” is generally avoided in canonical Zenetist terminology except when:
+The prefix "anti-" is generally avoided in canonical Zenetist terminology except when:
 - quoting external terminology,
 - referencing established scientific language,
 - or analyzing external systems directly.

-“Anti-” framing often implies:
+"Anti-" framing often implies:
 - adversarial inversion,
 - negational identity,
 - mirror-opposition,